onox/orka/README.md

 ```sh
 $ MODE=release make
 ```

+You can override CFLAGS if desired.
+The Makefile determines which system-dependent API ([EGL][url-egl], GLX, or WGL) to use for fetching OpenGL function pointers.
+Adjust the Makefile if necessary.

 If you want to check after each call to OpenGL whether an error flag was set and raise a corresponding exception, then use the `development` mode: